TrainWeb.org Facebook Page

 San Mateo Creek has been running out to sea after our normal rainfall.

 San Onofre Creek reaches the ocean only at high tide.
-The train took us to Oceanside where I detrained for a picture while Robin went to Burger King.
+We continued to Oceanside where we both detrained and Robin went to Burger King.

-Metrolink 665 left Santa Ana as we walked back to my car and I thanked Robin for joining me today on our unique rides.
-I went home and relaxed.
+This train departed as we walked back to my car and I thanked Robin for joining me today on our unique rides then I returned home and relaxed.

 RETURN TO THE MAIN PAGE